isabella232/presence-calling-android/README.md

         }
     });

 And there you have it!
-You can now launch the app on 2 different devices or emulators, login as two different users, and call each other.
-Try playing around with killing one app and restarting it as another user - it's cool to see the "online" list update in real time on the other device.
+Try launching the app on two different devices or emulators, log in as two different users, and call each other.
+Try playing around with killing one app and restarting it as another user; it's cool to see the "online" list update in real time on the other device.

-If you want to compare your code to our finished app, don't forget to check the [Github repo](http://www.github.com/sinch/presence-calling-android).
-You can also reach us at [dev@sinch.com](mailto:dev@sinch.com) with questions!
+If you want to compare your code to our finished app, check the [GitHub repo](http://www.github.com/sinch/presence-calling-android).
+You can also reach us at [dev@sinch.com](mailto:dev@sinch.com) with questions.